 To get to The Wall of Voodoo, one can approach via the directions described for Bitty Buttress or via the route described below.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Wall of Voodoo:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Wall of Voodoo:

 After further investigation, I have discovered that the shortest and easiest approach to The Wall of Voodoo is via the large gully that is visible on the North side of the canyon, just down the road from the Cob Rock parking area.